viktorijat/java-play-codetest/README.md

 - Some tests to ensure your code is working as expected
 - An API is great, but how about adding some UI for easy upload of the file.

+From Viktorija:

+to start the project:
+cd java-play-codetest/customers
+mvn clean install